Reading Time: 12 minutes

 Dreading work isn’t just about being tired or needing more coffee—it’s a deeper feeling.
 Maybe you’re overwhelmed by your workload, dealing with toxic dynamics, or feeling like your job just doesn’t fit anymore.
 According to recent studies, as many as 60% of employees feel emotionally detached at work, and nearly 20% describe themselves as outright miserable (Gallup, 2022).
 That’s a staggering number of people waking up with the same struggle you’re feeling.

-But here’s the truth: you don’t have to feel this way forever.
-The good news is that there are practical steps you can take today—yes, even while you’re in the thick of it—to start easing the dread and reclaiming a sense of purpose and peace in your workday.
+You don’t have to feel this way forever.
+The good news is that there are practical steps you can take today — yes, even while you’re in the thick of it — to start easing the dread and reclaiming a sense of purpose and peace in your workday.

 What To Do When You Dread Going to Work